Session 1: April 12 - April 22/May 10 - May 20

 Skating and Edges: Including proper body position, correct use of inside and outside edges, balance and agility so players can get the most power out of each stride.

 Puck Handling, Passing and Shooting: Stick handling and passing technique, including proper hand placement, head position and location of puck on the stick.

 Game Situation Confrontational Drills: We teach the game of hockey.
 Our “Game Situation” drills will focus on the offensive and defensive aspects of real game play.
 These drills will help each player understand the game and teach reaction with confidence.

 |HP Boys 4||2003-2006||Tues||8:00-9:00pm||$120|

 HP Mites will be limited to 32 skaters.
 HP Boys 1 and 2 clinics are limited to 24 skaters and 4 goalies.
-HP Boys 3 and 4 limited to 16 skaters and 3 goalies per age group.
+HP Boys 3 and 4 is only available in Session 2 and is limited to 16 skaters and 3 goalies per age group.

 |HP Girls 1||2011-2014||Mon||5:00-6:00||$120|